Freelance Web Designer

 The dollar value of all final goods and services that is produced in each country’s in one year.
 The GDP helps to determine the economic health of a nation because when it increases, it means that people are working and goods are in demand.

 Definition: Microeconomics is the study of individuals, households and firms’ behavior in decision making and allocating their funds.
 How a city decides to spend a government surplus.
 The housing market of a particular city/neighborhood.
-Microeconomics explains the working of a capitalist economy where individual are free to take their own decision.

 All countries’ major goal is to promote economic growth, limit unemployment, and keep prices stable.